 (e) has been absent, without leave or reasonable excuse, from 3 consecutive meetings of the SEMC of which the member has had notice.

-[Regulation 4 amended in Gazette 29 Jan 2013 p.
+[Regulation 4 amended: Gazette 29 Jan 2013 p.
 330.]

 5. Leave of absence

 The SEMC may grant leave of absence to a member on any terms and conditions it thinks fit.